 The Remuneration Committee comprises of three non-Executive Directors.
 The members of the Remuneration Committee are Mr. St. G. Galatariotis (non-Executive Director), Ms. A. Papadopoulou (Independent non-Executive Director) and Mr. G. Chari (Independent non-Executive Director).
-Ms. A. Papadopoulou and Mr. G. Chari were appointed on the 25th of May 2023 to fill the vacant positions that arose due to the retirement of Mr. Ch.
-Panayiotou and Mr. A. Mikellides members of the Committee until the 25th of May 2023.
-The Committee is chaired by Mr. St. Galatariotis who has knowledge and experience in remuneration policy.
+The Committee is chaired by Mr. St. G. Galatariotis who has knowledge and experience in remuneration policy.
 All the members of the Remuneration Committee are non-executive directors, and the majority are independent non-executive directors.
 The Committee will usually meet at least once a year.
 The Group Executive Chairman will normally be invited to attend its meetings in order to make recommendations regarding the remuneration of the General Manager and the Deputy General Manager.
 The Committee periodically reviews the Directors' remuneration under their capacity as non-Executive Directors and members of the Board's Committees, as well as the remuneration policy for Executive Directors, the General Manager and the Deputy General Manager.
 Independent external legal and consultancy advice is obtained when necessary.
 The Group Executive Chairman is not present when his own remuneration is discussed.